Navigation

 We are an educational setting and work as an Early Years Unit, this means that the Nursery children work alongside the Reception staff and children.
 We are qualified teachers and support staff with a wealth of experience.
 The children have access to an environment rich in resources and opportunities.
 We work hard to settle the children and help them learn and develop into happy, confident individuals, eager to learn about the world!

-When the children arrive at nursery in the morning, we ask that you help them to change into their indoor plimsolls and hang their coat on their peg.
-They will find their picture on our self-register, and get busy with a wide range of activities.
-At nursery the children learn about being part of a group, how to share and take turns, and their first steps to being independent.
-Velcro shoes, easy pull-up trousers and loose clothing will all help the children to be independent.
+When the children arrive at nursery in the morning, they hang up their coats and put their bags away.
+They will find their picture to self-register, and get busy with a wide range of activities.
+At nursery, the children learn about being part of a group, how to share and take turns, and their first steps to being independent.
+Velcro shoes, easy pull-up trousers, and loose clothing will all help the children to be independent.

 Outdoor Learning

 The children can choose to play inside or outside throughout the morning, whatever the weather.
-When they go outside, we will be encouraging them to change into wellie boots.
-Please ensure they have a suitable coat, e.g. a warm coat for cold, windy days or a waterproof coat for wet rainy days.
+When they go outside, we will be encouraging them to change into welly boots.
+Please ensure they have a suitable coat, e.g. a warm coat for cold, windy days or a waterproof coat for wet, rainy days.
 It is very helpful if you encourage and help your child to be more independent at home too, especially with things like putting on their own coat and shoes.
-We will also be visiting our woodland area regularly too, where the children will learn about the changing season, insects and nature.
+We will also be visiting our woodland area regularly, where the children will learn about the changing seasons, insects and nature.

 Library